Be the Early Bird: 11 Tips for Becoming a Morning Person

 I know.
 You’re thinking I’m the worst.
 But if it wasn’t really going to help you be more productive in the morning, I wouldn’t recommend it.
 You know that I’m right, and you know that you’re going to feel way better once you’re done with the workout.
 Your mind will be clear and ready to tackle all of the goals you set last night.

 I’m not even asking you to leave the house!
 If you don’t want to go out and workout at a gym, boot camp, or class, don’t!
-We offer a checklist for items needed, suggested workouts, and motivation for at-home workouts here.
+We have a complete checklist for items needed, suggested workouts, and motivation for at-home workouts.

 #11 Shower when you wake up (or after you work out!) instead of the night before.